splineops/splineops/docs/user-guide/02_resize.rst

-Here, the synthesis degree matches the interpolation degree, defining the spline model used for the resized data, while the analysis degree is chosen lower to simplify the continuous prefilter and make the oblique projection more efficient, with only a small loss compared to the full least-squares projection [2]_.
+Here, the synthesis degree matches the interpolation degree, defining the spline model used for the resized data, while the analysis degree is chosen lower to simplify the continuous prefilter and make the oblique projection more efficient, with only a small loss compared to the full least-squares projection.

 Resize Examples
 ---------------